Child and Family Hospitality Volunteer

 We offer free trainings of our child and adult education programs on the first Wednesday and third Tuesday of each month at 6:30 pm at The CARE Center.
 The trainings include presentations of our Recognizing & Reporting Child Abuse curriculum for adults and our ROAR curriculum for kids ages 4 – 8.
 Families, organizations, foster care agencies, and more are invited to attend these trainings.
 We need volunteers to lead the ROAR program, assist with crafts, childcare and hospitality for guests.
 Because you will work directly with children, you will be required to complete a background check and make a $15 donation to cover the cost.

-If you’re interested in volunteering as an education trainings volunteer, contact Camden to receive the volunteer application and background check form.
+If you’re interested in volunteering as an education trainings volunteer, contact Shelby to receive the volunteer application and background check form.

 Outdoor Gardening/Beautification Volunteer

 We strive to provide every child and family we serve with a feeling of safety, comfort and ease from the moment they arrive at The CARE Center to the moment they leave.
 Our campus has five houses: the Main House, the Medical House, the DHS House, the Northcare Counseling House and the Crimes Against Children Law Enforcement House – each with a front yard and a back yard to maintain.
 This is a great opportunity for small offices, youth groups and students to come out, plant flowers, clean up lawns and playgrounds, and beautify our campus.

 If you’re interested in volunteering for outdoor gardening and beautification, contact Danielle to schedule a day that works for your group.